ab3llini/64Key/README.md

 ```
 python3 .
 ```

+#### Python code mainteinance
+The initial python3 code uses the websockets module https://github.com/aaugustin/websockets.
+The module source code is copied inside `this-repo/files/root/64key/websockets` It may need to be updated from time to time.
 ## Network v2
 The new network architecture has the purpose of giving access to the mesh network between 64keys directly from the network-over-usb interface.
 Moreover it will cover the issues of addressing and network discovery